kdeldycke/awesome-engineering-team-management/readme.md

 ## Product Management

-In a team, the Product Manager is supposed to be the "voice of the market".
+The Product Manager is supposed to be the *voice of the market*.
 Here are more links on the role and its reach.

 - “You're the broker for a lot of unstructured information and have to fend off all kinds of disruptive influences to land even close to where you're trying to go.” ([source](https://news.ycombinator.com/item?id=19050555))
 - [Awesome Product Management](https://github.com/dend/awesome-product-management) - A reference.
 All the missing pieces are found below.
 - [Open Product Management](https://github.com/tron1991/open-product-management) - Resources, interviews, case studies, sample products & projects, communities, open source tools, free & paid services on product management, for technical people to learn the field.
 - [Things Many People Find Too Obvious To Have Told You Already](https://twitter.com/patio11/status/936615043126370306) - A set of heuristics on tech companies and the ecosystem they live in.
-- [Marketing for Engineers](https://github.com/LisaDziuba/Marketing-for-Engineers) - Helps solve practical tasks like: finding beta testers, growing first user base, and makes people talks about you product.
 - [How to exit vim, the Product Manager way](https://github.com/hakluke/how-to-exit-vim/blob/master/README.md#the-product-manager-way) - A satire with a grain of truth, especially the comparison between the basic vs experienced level.

 ### Hiring PMs